theananyapt/theananyapt/README.md

+## 👋 About Me
-👋 Hi, I’m Ananya!
+Hi, I’m Ananya!
 I'm a technical professional with a master’s in Business Analytics, passionate about bridging the gap between technology and business.
 I’m skilled in databases, data analysis, and data visualization, with a curious mind and a knack for quick learning.
 I’m eager to connect, collaborate, and grow my expertise through new opportunities and challenges.
 Let’s build something impactful together!

 ## 🎓 Education
 - **MSc in Business Analytics and Management Science**